 Prior to this offering, there has been no public market for our shares.
-Our common stock has been approved for listing on The Nasdaq Global Market under the symbol "ITOS."
+We have applied to list our common stock on The Nasdaq Global Market under the symbol "ITOS."

 We are an "emerging growth company" and a "smaller reporting company" under the federal securities laws and, as such, we have elected to comply with certain reduced public company reporting requirements for this prospectus and for future filings.